elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 ```

 :::warning
-It should be noted that this is not exactly the recommended approach for implementing custom attributes in HTML.
+We should note that this is not exactly the recommended approach for implementing custom attributes in HTML.
 :::

   </div>